eth-sri/type-constrained-code-generation/README.md

 This reproduces the results for Gemma-2B on the synthesis task on MBPP.
 The experiment should finish within approximately 4 hours on a single GPU.
-The results of the experiment (and all other results) will be stored in `experiments/main/results` in an appropriately named `jsonl` file, in this concrete example `experiments/main/results/mbpp_google_gemma-2-2b-it_s=0_t=1_synth_nc.jsonl` and `..._c.jsonl` for the unconstrained and type-constrained variants respectively.
+The results of the experiment (and all other results) will be stored in `experiments/main/results` in an appropriately named `jsonl` file.
+The general schema is `experiments/main/results/<subset>_<model>_s=<seed>_t=<temperature>_<task>_<constrained>.jsonl`.
+In this concrete example `experiments/main/results/mbpp_google_gemma-2-2b-it_s=0_t=1_synth_nc.jsonl` and `..._c.jsonl` for the unconstrained and type-constrained variants respectively.

-> The experiment runs can be cancelled at any time, intermediate results are stored in the `results` folder.
+> The experiment runs can be cancelled at any time, intermediate results are stored in the `jsonl` files.
 Upon restarting, the script will automatically pick up the last completed instance and continue from there.
 It may happen that running tasks daemonize and continue running (check `nvidia-smi`).
 Make sure to kill them manually before restarting.

 Our experiment script automatically distributes jobs over indicated GPUs.
 The script then repeatedly queries whether running jobs are completed and new GPUs are available.
 You will therefore see something like the following ouput: